 - PRACTICE an EMERGENCY LOCKDOWN.

-- Have a MINIMUM PRACTICE in the form of table-top exercises or actual drills in portions of the facility at a time.
+- PRACTICE in the form of table-top exercises or actual drills in sections of the facility at a time.

 As the list of these tragedies continues to grow, it is the duty of every business owner, city manager and principal to formalize plans now and prepare for an active shooter attack.